troycomi/snakemake-training/0_sbatch/README.md

-In contrast to accomplishing something similar with bash scripts and array jobs, Snakemake is much easier to read and write and can continue each step individually.
+In contrast to accomplishing something similar with bash scripts and array jobs, Snakemake is much easier to read and write and can continue each step independently.
 We can even tailor the resources for each job depending on input file size and perform complex scatter-gather operations.

 ## Exercise 0